edurant/edurant.github.io/courses/csc4601/ps/06/README.md

+---
+usemathjax: true
-# Problem Set: Decision Trees and Logistic Regression
+title: "CSC 4601/5601 Theory of Machine Learning: Problem Set: Decision Trees and Logistic Regression"
+---

 You may complete the following entirely in a Jupyter notebook.
 Ensure that the notebook has your name on it.
 Save the notebook as a PDF and submit the PDF through Canvas.